 High temperatures lead to record breaking power consumption

-VANCOUVER – BC Hydro set a new record for summer power consumption Monday evening when peak hourly demand – the hour that customers use the most electricity – reached 7,851 megawatts.
+VANCOUVER – BC Hydro set a new record for summer power consumption Monday evening when peak hourly demand – the hour that customers use the most electricity – reached more than 7,500 megawatts.

 The new summer record breaks the previous record set on Aug.
-11, 2014 of 7,468 megawatts by almost 400 megawatts.
+11, 2014 of 7,468 megawatts.
 It is the second power consumption record broken this year.
 On Jan.
 3, BC Hydro recorded the highest ever peak hourly demand at 10,126 megawatts.

 B.C. is fortunate to have a large hydroelectric system that can be counted on at all times of the year to respond quickly to changes in electricity demand that occur when temperatures reach extreme highs or lows.